International rankings of Canada: Worldwide rankings

-According to the United Nations (U.N.), the generally recognized body which determines nationhood, there are 193 recognized countries with an overall total of 208 including 2 observer states, and 13 states with limited recognition.
 Note: Below each survey uses a limited number of countries/region's for its assessments, see "Measurement(s)" for number variables.

 Freedom assessments

-The freedom indices produced by several non-governmental organizations publishes assessments of political rights and civil liberties for countries around the world.
+Freedom indices produced by several non-governmental organizations publishes assessments of political rights and civil liberties for countries around the world.

+U.S. News Best Countries

+In 2024, Canada ranked fourth in the world in U.S. News & World Report's Best Countries rankings, with an overall indexed score of 94.1 out of 100: Canada's strong ranking was due to its performance in several categories.
+Canada has been ranked in the top five countries by U.S. News for the past four years.
+Canada ranked first in 2021, and 2nd place a few years in a row.

 Lowest rankings of the most developed countries

 A developed country (or industrialized country) has a high quality of life, developed economy and advanced technological infrastructure relative to other less industrialized nations.
 Note: Below each survey uses a limited number of countries for its assessment, see "Notes" for country number variables.